ThatsNiceGuy/ab350-gaming-hack/README.md

 1. Clone the repo and extract the zip file
 2. Copy the 'EFI' folder to the EFI partition of your macOS installer USB
 3. Boot PC

-These instructions are intentionally vauge as I would prefer that you do a vanilla install.
+These instructions are intentionally vauge as starting fresh with a 'vanilla install' is recommended.
 A vanilla install guide can be found [here](https://dortania.github.io/OpenCore-Desktop-Guide).

 ## Credits